Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 2. If the office cover remains open, the LLM reads Education and suppresses that candidate notification.
 3. If Alex later asks to close the living-room cover, KNX AI prepares the exact ETS command and still follows normal validation and confirmation before output 4.

-Use descriptive ETS hierarchy/object names and correct status/command roles.
+Use descriptive ETS hierarchy/object names and mark feedback objects read-only when appropriate.
 Education can personalize decisions and wording, but it cannot authorize an invented group address, change a DPT, or bypass KNX validation.

 ## Quick workflow: KNX control
 1. Import the ETS CSV into the gateway and configure the LLM provider, model, and credentials.